 - Steering — shaping the organisation and helping it achieve its long-term aims.

-- Supervising — monitoring the organisation and providing assurance.
+- Supervising — monitoring the organisation and seeking assurance.

 Our research suggests that board packs are dominated by governance-focused papers that address question numbers five and six, to the detriment of strategic discussion and the board’s steering duties.
 To streamline the board pack and free up time to discuss strategy, boards need to ask: